shantanu994/AI-Prompt-Generator/README.md

 -  Intelligent suggestions for various use cases (coding, writing, learning, etc.)
 -  User-friendly interface with real-time interaction
 -  Beautiful gradient UI with hover effects and responsive design
--  "Regenerate" button to refresh the prompt without repetition
+-  Click on the same button to refresh the prompt without repetition

 ---